Joshua M Ferguson

 What is your best piece of advice for current graduate students preparing for their future careers?

 In my Ph.D. work, I realized that my research area was beginning to parallel my process of exploring my non-binary trans subjectivity.
 I knew that pursuing a Ph.D. would provide me with the necessary time and the tools to think out my complex trans identity and to finally be free within and without my own skin.
 I reflect on these early times, particularly in the first year of my program, and I now realize that academia can be a process of multifaceted learning.
 So, I would encourage a potential applicant and/or a new grad student to consider how their own research interests relate to identity and self, how one can learn more about who they are in the process of learning within any discipline or disciplines.

 How are jobs normally posted and filled in your organization or industry?

 There are a few public forums where people can find employment in Vancouver's film industry.
-We often find people to work with on our projects from our experiences on set, but we've also found some creative collaborators from the Department of Theatre and Film's Film Production program.
+We often find people to work with from our experiences on set, but we've also found some creative collaborators from the Department of Theatre and Film's Film Production program.